kylorend3r/pg_index_insight/README.md

 # Connection Configuration

+You can set env variable as below for config file path, by default pgindexinsight search for db_config.yaml in current directory.

+export CONFIG_FILE="/example/path/example.yaml"

 pgindexinsight loads databases connection properties from yaml file.
 You can specify your inventory like below and use 'name' field with --db-name flag.

 ```yaml